12 Rude Money Habits You Need to Stop ASAP

 Having a cash bar

 Weddings are ridiculously expensive, for both attendees and the happy couple.
-While planning the big day, Emilie Dulles, who has more than 29 years of experience in traditional etiquette, recommends budgeting for a few liquor and wine choices.
+While planning the big day, Emilie Dulles, who has 30 years of experience in traditional etiquette, recommends budgeting for a few liquor and wine choices.
 “If a couple is working with a limited set of resources, it is better to go mid-range on limited liquor choices and wine offerings than to force your guests to fork over cash to cover their libations,” Dulles says.
-It’s especially rude to offer a cash bar when it’s obvious that other areas of the wedding, such as the bridal gown, venue, or extensive florals, are visibly pricy.
+It’s especially rude to offer a cash bar when it’s obvious that other areas of the wedding, such as the bridal gown, venue, or extensive flower arrangements, are visibly pricey.
+These are the outdated wedding rules no one follows anymore.

 Holiday giving and spending is unnecessarily stressful.
 Not only are you trying to fit everyone into your budget, but you want to give a gift that people will enjoy and appreciate.
 Amongst all this planning, don’t make the rude mistake of over and under-gifting.
 “Whilst not all family members have to receive the exact same value of gift, you want to make sure that there isn’t blatant favoritism shown for one relative over another,” Dulles says.
 As a family, to mitigate rude gifting, it’s helpful to agree on a price range for gifts and then stick to the decided amount.
 While you’re creating your shopping list, check out the 10 pieces of gift-giving etiquette you need for the holiday season.